luk1897/Research-Track-1/README.md

        call turn with parametres +2, 0.5
     endif
-    if distance is less than the threshold for the silver token and flag is equal to true print "Silver token found!"
+    if distance is less than the threshold for the silver token and flag is equal to true set flag to not flag
-       the robot grabs the token
-       add the code of the silver token to the silver tokens list print "Taken"
-       set flag to not flag
     endif
-    if distance is less than the threshold for the golden token and flag is equal to false print "Golden token found!
+    if distance is less than the threshold for the golden token and flag is equal to false set flag to not flag
-       the robot releases the silver token
-       add the code of the golden token to the golden tokens list print "Released"
-       set flag to not flag
     endif
     if angle is greater than minus threshold for the orientation and angle is smaller than the threshold for the orientation